Key Ranking Factors For Google Algorithm

 Effective internal linking:

-- Distributes page authority across your site.
+- Distribute page authority across your site.

 - Enhances navigation and user experience.